ciax-org/cheat/README.md

 ## Cheat sheet for Rust in a module

-I thought code in a cheat sheet file online named 'LGR Cheat Sheet' would be nice in one module rather than a Word document or PDF.
+I thought code in a cheat sheet file on-line named 'LGR Cheat Sheet' would be nice in one module rather than a Word document or PDF.

 ## Credits

 i.e. Let's Get Rusty Version 1.0.7 from these person(s) https://www.youtube.com/c/LetsGetRusty

+## Dependencies

+None.
+Added missing glue code so all example cheat sheet Rust code compiles and runs.

 ## 79 Functions Covering